Confused by fit out or facilities jargon? Our glossary of common terms can help.

-Relates to the complete internal area of a space: wall-to-wall and true ceiling to true floor.
+Relates to the complete internal area of space: wall-to-wall and true ceiling to true floor.
 True ceiling height doesn’t include suspended ceilings.
-Similarly, true floor is the lowest structural element, which can be the floor itself or the concrete slab under the floor.
+Similarly, the true floor is the lowest structural element, which can be the floor itself or the concrete slab under the floor.

 The process of documenting minor defects with new furniture following an installation.

 A space temporarily occupied by people away from areas that are undergoing refurbishment.
 Swing space can be a new space built before refurbishment or an existing space that has already been refurbished.